sammaxfleet/thisorthatpp5/README.md

 # Following a User

-Once clicked on a User's profile we get lead to this 'Follow Page' Here we can see the Users posts
-See their follow count & their following count.
+Once clicked on a User's profile we get lead to this 'Follow Page' Here we can see the Users posts & see their follow count & their following count.

 <img width="863" alt="Screenshot 2023-12-27 at 14 19 04" src="https://github.com/sammaxfleet/thisorthatpp5/assets/114914739/199938a1-4cce-4df2-b136-1165e25ff769">

 # Following And unfollowing a user

 The button changes colour to red for unfollow and is blue for the follow button.
+This page is made so you can follow a users posts.

 <img width="1367" alt="Screenshot 2023-12-27 at 14 42 26" src="https://github.com/sammaxfleet/thisorthatpp5/assets/114914739/517ec225-0111-48d3-9879-7897d13c7180">

 # Edit Profile

+Here is where we can edit our profile, update your latest profile photo, username & Password.

 <img width="952" alt="Screenshot 2023-12-27 at 14 33 27" src="https://github.com/sammaxfleet/thisorthatpp5/assets/114914739/2f84bc26-560f-4d09-b09a-29586a579b9a">